UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <choice id="1" >
 <opt text="6"  >

 Each hyperparameter would be checked with each value.
-The caculation would be 3 * 3 * 3.
+The calculation would be 3 * 3 * 3.

 </opt>